Mortimerp9/sbtout/README.md

 #Work In Progress

 This works fine for me, but clearly, it's a bit of a hack and requires some manual work.
 You should be careful as the scripts use some hardcoded output files:  `/tmp/sbtout` and `/tmp/sbtlastcnt` to store the sbt errors and some state.
 If you are going to work on different projects at the same time, this might be an issue.

+Hopefuly, this will evolve in a simpler extension to flycheck and, if any `vi` users want to contribute to get it to work with it, it would be great!